timmak/arc-docs/en/aws/intro-concepts.md

 - `arc-sandbox` allows you to working locally offline from the cloud
 - `arc-deploy` treats `staging` and `production` as first class concepts
+- deployment to `production` requires an extra manual step of setting `ARC_DEPLOY=production` env var

 ### Extensible and Flexibile Systems